AY2122S2-CS2113-T09-4/tp/docs/UserGuide.md

 output/
 	WAREHOUSE.json

-You are strongly advised against editting the savefile structure.
+You are strongly advised against editing the savefile structure.
 We did not design this system to handle manual edits to the savefile.

 ## FAQ
 Q: How to use the program effectively as a new user?